On the computability of conditional probability: Positive Results

-The most common way to calculate conditional probabilities is to use Bayes' rule, which requires the existence of a conditional density.
-(Within statistics, a probability model is said to be \emph{dominated} when there is a conditional density.)
-We first recall some basic definitions.
+The most common way to to perform conditioning given a continuous random variable is via Bayes' rule, which requires the existence of a conditional density.
+Using the characterization of computable measures in terms of the computability of integration, we can characterize when Bayes' rule is computable.